 So this makes an indication to the container that these all tags are used from this tag library and will be prefixed with the c: namespace within this JSP Directives.
 This URI can be associated with a tag library through a TLD file.
 The TLD can be mapped using a taglib map in the web.xml file, or via specific placement under the META-INF directory within a JAR archive.

 The tag directory can also be specified as:

 So you can place tag flies at WEB-INF/tags and container will get it from there.

 This has been a guide to JSP Directives.
-Here we discuss the concept, various directives, and their explanation with examples.
+Here we discuss the basic concept, various directives, with their explanation and examples.
 You can also go through our other suggested articles to learn more –